aerostitch/asciidoc-tools/README.md

 `a2x -a docinfo -fxhtml <asciidoc file name>`

-[NOTE]
-As I am a beginner in python and in the development world, don't hesitate to send me the errors I could have made or the optimizations I could do.
+NOTE: As I am a beginner in python and in the development world, don't hesitate to send me the errors I could have made or the optimizations I could do.

-If you wish this script to be extended to include stuffs you would need, don't hesitate to send me also a mail.
+NOTE: If you wish this script to be extended to include stuffs you would need, don't hesitate to send me also a mail.